fairandsmart/right-consent/_docs/103-discover-api-guide.md

 REFRESH_TOKEN=`echo ${RESPONSE} | jq -r '.refresh_token'`
 {% endhighlight %}

-<i class="fa fa-info-circle"></i> You can also create new user directly from the login screen of the GUI http://localhost:4286 or via the IdP admin console available at http://localhost:4285/auth/admin (admin/admin)
-{: .notice--info}

-The access token have a short time validity and yo umay have to renew it during the guide, just replay those requests when needed.
+The access token have a short time validity and you may have to renew it during the guide, just replay those requests when needed.

+### Define a consent context

+In order to create a consent transaction, we have to send a **Consent Context** to the API that will define the transaction layout and configuration.
+The context can be generated using the **backoffice form designer** but if you are familiar with its format, you can also generate one from scratch.

+Here is the simpliest Consent Context possible with a full default configuration.
+This context uses elements already created in the [First Consent Form Guide]({% link _docs/102-first-consent-form-guide.md %}): information.001, processing.001, preference.001, processing.002

+{% highlight json %}
+{
+  "layoutData": {
+    "type":"layout",
+    "elements":["processing.001"],
+    "orientation":"VERTICAL",
+    "info":"information.001"}
+}
+{% endhighlight %}

-### Create a consent transaction
+### Create a transaction

-Using the generated context, call the API to start a consent transaction:
+In order to create a transaction for that context, you juste have to post the context payload to the consents resource on the API using the Access Token retreived before.

+Transaction API generate 2 mimetypes representation: HTML or JSON.
+In HTML, client is supposed to be a browser and getting the transaction resource will send a redirection to the next human action needed for that transaction.

 {% highlight bash %}
 TXID=`curl -v --header "Content-Type: application/json" \
+              --header "Accept: application/json" \
               --header "Authorization: Bearer ${ACCESS_TOKEN}" \
               --request POST \
-              --data '{"subject":"usertest","layoutData":{"type":"layout","elements":["processing.001"],"orientation":"VERTICAL","info":"information.001"}}' \
+              --data '{"layoutData":{"type":"layout","elements":["processing.001"],"orientation":"VERTICAL","info":"information.001"}}' \
               http://localhost:4287/consents`
 echo ${TXID}
 {% endhighlight %}

-The result is a transaction creation attached to a unique ID that will be used to access transaction.
-The response contains the transacton ID in its body but also a complete link to the created transaction inthea Location header.
+The response will contains the transacton ID in its body but also a complete link to the created transaction in the Location header.
+The complete link embed a transaction access token that will prevent the use of a Bearer Token by giving access to that transaction only.
+This is usefull if you generate the transaction as an admin for another subject to push the link by email or in anonymous environment.

-<i class="fa fa-info-circle"></i> If you don't want to use the same IdP for your users than for the consent API, you'll have to insert a kind of Proxy (server side) to ensure Consent API authentication process (as admin or operator) and generates transactions for the enduser without its own authentication.
-More informations about authentication solutions are describes in the {% link _docs/106-authentication-guide.md %}
+As explained before, depending on the Accept header you provided (text/html or application/json) you'll received either 201 (created) code or a 301 (redirect) code for HTML automatic redirection to next human task.

+<i class="fa fa-info-circle"></i> If you try to create the same transaction again the API will find the existing one and return the same id again avoiding performance issues and orphean transactions.
 {: .notice--info}

+The transaction workflow lifecycle follow 6 states : CREATED, SUBMITTED, COMMITTED, CANCELLED, TIMEOUT, ROLLBACK.
+After creation, the transaction is now in state CREATED.

 ### Get the transaction

-Transaction API supports 2 mimetypes : html or json.
-In HTML, client is supposed to be a browser and getting the transaction resource will send a redirection to the next human action needed for that transaction (submit consent, confirm consent, show receipt, restart a new transaction).
+To retreive the transaction representation, you just have to perform a GET on the transaction resource.

 {% highlight bash %}
 TX_HTML=`curl -v --header "Authorization: Bearer ${ACCESS_TOKEN}" \